liflab/beepbeep-3-book/pre-markdown/advanced/README.md

 This observation brings us to the second important benefit of this architecture: multi-threaded code remains very localized.
 For example, the `Window` processor does not contain any special code to handle multi-threading; the same can be said of all other processor objects.
 Hence a user is not required to take multi-threading into account when writing a new, custom processor.
 Parallelism occurs only by virtue of enclosing some processor instances inside thread-aware wrappers.

 In counterpart, the current implementation of multi-threading in BeepBeep requires the user to explicitly define the regions of a query graph that are to be executed using multiple threads.
 This requires some knowledge of the underlying computations that are being executed in various parts of the query, and some intuition as to which of them could best benefit from the availability of more than one thread.
 Doing so improperly can actually turn out to be detrimental to the overall throughput of the system.
-It shall be noted that this issue is not specific to BeepBeep, and that the automated fine tuning of parallelism in query evaluation is a long-standing research problem.
+It shall be noted that this issue is not specific to BeepBeep, and that the automated fine-tuning of parallelism in query evaluation is a long-standing research problem.
 As an anecdotal proof, Oracle devotes a whole chapter of its documentation on intricate tuning tips for the evaluation of SQL queries (see `http://docs.oracle.com/cd/A84870_01/doc/server.816/a76994/tuningpe.htm`).
 Readers should not expect that BeepBeep, or any other monitor system, could transparently (one might say magically) setup threads in the best way for all possible queries.

 ## Exercises